joinbox/node-database/README.md

-## Implementing your own Models, Collections or DataLoaders
+## Implementing your own Models, Collections or RESTDataLoaders

 Please have a look at the following classes which you can extend and inject to the database using the register* method of the database class:

 - ./src/model/Model.js
 - ./src/collection/Collections.js
-- ./src/loader/DataLoaders.js
+- ./src/loader/RESTDataLoaders.js